dDay-37/dDay-37/README.md

 - 🔭 I’m currently working on [#100DaysofCode](https://twitter.com/code_with_dDay)

-- 🌱 I’m currently learning **Web Dev, Blockchain Technologies, Cryptography**
+- 🌱 I’m currently learning **DSA, Computer Vision, Data Analytics**

-- 🤝 I’m looking for help with **internship in backend development.**
+- 🤝 I’m looking for help with **job opportunities in Analytics and Development.**

 - 👨‍💻 All of my projects are available at [https://github.com/dDay-37](https://github.com/dDay-37)